able to work in dirty and unpleasant conditions and not be squeamish

 Training is usually on the job.

-The main entry level qualification is the Royal Society for Public Health (RSPH) Level 2 Award in Pest Management.
-This course can be studied online, or through a residential course.
+The main entry level qualifications are the Royal Society for Public Health (RSPH) Level 2 Award in Pest Management or a Pest Management qualification from the British Pest Control Association (BPCA).
+These courses can be studied online, or through a residential course.

 The National Pest Technicians Association runs short courses including flying insects control and working safely at heights.